 1+1

-Both are furnished 1+1 apartments with an area of 60 m² in a building built in 2012, located 300 m from the sea and 100 m from the center of the area, with an equipped bathroom and a glazed balcony designed as an additional recreation area.
+Mahmutlar district, 1+1 apartment of 60 m² in a complex built in 2010, furnished, located 250 m from the sea and 100 m from the center of the district.

 1+1